C-D-Lewis/rolling-stock-api/README.md

 ## `service`

-Express server exposing a CRUD API with schema-validated endpoints.
+Express server exposing a CRUD API with schema-validated endpoints storing in MongoDB.

 * `POST /rollingStock` - Create a rolling stock item.